arjunguha/compsci220-scala/website/policies/index.md

 {% endcomment %}

-**All projects in this course are to be done by you and you alone.** Violation will result in an immediate F grade and possible initiation of the formal procedures of the University.
+**All projects in this course are to be done by you and you alone.** Violation will result in an immediate F grade for the course and possible initiation of the formal procedures of the University.
 We use an automated program and manual checks to correlate projects with each other and with prior solutions. **If you cheat, we will catch you.*

 At the same time, we encourage students to help each other learn the course material.
 As in most courses, there is a boundary separating these two